 - Interns will help install and deinstall gallery exhibitions monthly.

 - Interns will help with sales and management of the 621 Store.

 Internships coincide with the academic year and are limited in availability.
 Positions are awarded based on the candidate’s skills, abilities, interests, and dedication to the program.
 Interns earn college credit and practicum experience (as arranged by the intern with the appropriate college advisor).

-Required Commitment: 12-15 hours per week minimum in addition to working gallery events
+Required Commitment: 10-15 hours per week minimum in addition to working gallery events